tatianex/flutter_udemy/debugging/README.md

 # flutter_udemy

-Recreated just to practise debugging
-This is the app is basically the same app that is in the quiz_app folder but it was introduced some errors wich were corrected during the module
+This was the quiz_app recreated just to practise debugging so this is the third separeted project in this course This is the app is basically the same app that is in the quiz_app folder but it was introduced some errors wich were corrected during the module